w3c-fedid/FedCM/explainer/cookies.md

 The `accounts_endpoint` is used to fetch a list of user's accounts.
 The fetch contains two important headers:

 1. A `Sec-FedCM-CSRF` which can be used by the server to know that it is a FedCM request
-1. The `Cookie` header which contains the IDPs cookie, allowing the IDP to restore the user's session
+1. The `Cookie` header which contains the IDP's cookie, allowing the IDP to restore the user's session

 The browser expects the response to have the following format: